openw3rk-DEVELOP/openw3rk-FFTC/README.md

 <p>
 openw3rk-FFTC is a graphical python program which serves as a filezilla FTP client. <br>
 it is simple in design and easy to use. <br>
-It is compatible with: Windows XP, Vista, 7, 8, 10 and 11
+It is compatible with: Windows XP, Vista, 7, 8, 10 and 11 <br>
+If a Python library is not installed and the program is run on a new computer, the required libraries are installed automatically.
 </p>

 </pre>